JakubGrzywala-TomTom/Incident_ranking_function/README.md

 * TTI output .xml file in "TTI_XMLs" folder
 * .json configuration file (called as you like)
 * in command prompt (cmd/PyCharm terminal/whatever) in project's root folder write `py incident_ranking_function.py -f <your_configuration_file>.json`
-<br> (of course PyCharm configurations can be used, using that you will be asked for input .json file name)
+(of course PyCharm configurations can be used, using that you will be asked for input .json file name)
-<br> !!! configuration .json file has to be in root folder
+* !!! configuration .json file has to be in root folder